 This Subscriber Certificate and your Schedule of Benefits describe the health care services and supplies for which Blue Cross Blue Shield HMO Blue will provide coverage for you while you are enrolled in this health plan.
 (Also refer to riders-if there are any-that apply to your coverage in this health plan.)
 These health care services and supplies are referred to as "covered services."
-Except as described otherwise in this Subscriber Certificate, all covered services must be medically necessary for you, furnished by health care providers who participate in the health care network for your specific plan option and, when it is required, arranged for or coordinated by your primary care provider or approved by Blue Cross Blue Shield HMO Blue.
-(See Part 8 in this Subscriber Certificate for the few times when this health plan may cover services and supplies that you receive from a health care provider who does not participate in your health care network.)
+Except as described otherwise in this Subscriber Certificate, all covered services must be medically necessary for you, furnished by covered providers and, when it is required, approved by Blue Cross Blue Shield HMO Blue.